Foraged

 Needless to say, our gourmet wild and home-cultivated mushroom addiction has only grown stronger over the decade since our first chanterelle hunt.
 Each summer since, we eagerly return to the woods to hunt chanterelles and other wild seasonal mushrooms.

-Subspecies of chanterelles: Chanterelles of the southeastern United States
+2. Chanterelles of the Southeastern United States

 Three general types of chanterelle mushrooms that we find in Upstate South Carolina in the Appalachian Mountains - orange chanterelles, black chanterelles, and red chanterelles.
 (See species names and descriptions below.)